The Sustainable Product

 The idea behind the Nudie Jeans Repair Shops, is for them to serve as hubs where our jeans are repaired, resold as second-hand products or handed in to the Nudie Jeans recycling program.
 Last year we collected 10 557 pairs of jeans in our shops.
-Thanks to our customers using this service, together we saved about 8445 kilos of textiles from being thrown away.
+Thanks to our customers using this service, together we saved about 8445 kilos of textiles to be reused or recycled.

 "Every pair of Nudie jeans, no matter where you buy them, comes with a promise of free repairs"

-In 2018 we repaired 55,173 pairs of jeans, which means we saved 65 730 kg of clothes.
+In 2018 we repaired 55,173 pairs of jeans, which means we prolonged the life of 44 000 kg of clothes.
 That's an increase of 12% up on 2017.
 If each person who repaired their jeans with us had decided to buy a new pair, the production of these jeans would demand 386,000 tons of water, an amount that would fill 154 Olympic swimming pools.